SUBPART 225.9--CUSTOMS AND DUTIES

 (b)(i) The term “supplies”—

-(2) All consumable articles necessary and appropriate for the propulsion, operation, and maintenance of the vessel or aircraft, such as fuel, oil, gasoline, grease, paint, cleansing compounds, solvents, wiping rags, and polishes; and
+(A) Includes articles known as “stores,” such as food, medicines, and toiletries, as well as all consumable articles necessary and appropriate for the propulsion, operation, and maintenance of the vessel or aircraft, such as fuel, oil, gasoline, grease, paint, cleansing compounds, solvents, wiping rags, and polishes.

-(ii) The duty-free certificate shall be printed, stamped, or typed on the face of, or attached to, Customs Form 7501.
-A duly designated officer or civilian official of the appropriate department or agency shall execute the certificate in the following form:
+(ii) The duty-free certificate shall be printed, stamped, or typed on the face of Customs Form 7501, or attached, and shall be executed by a duly designated officer or civilian official of the appropriate department or agency in the following form:

 I certify that the acquisition of this material constituted a purchase of supplies by the United States for vessels or aircraft operated by the United States, and is admissible free of duty pursuant to 19 U.S.C.
 1309.